A log resolution for the theta divisor of a hyperelliptic curve: Reduction of the proof of Theorem

-In this section, we reduce the proof of Theorem \ref{theorem: log resolution of hyperelliptic theta divisors} to two somewhat technical propositions about certain natural proper chains being NCD chains, using the general framework in \S\ref{sec: Bertram's blow up construction}.
+In this section, we reduce the proof of Theorem \ref{theorem: log resolution of hyperelliptic theta divisors} to two propositions about certain natural proper chains being NCD chains, using the framework developed in \S\ref{sec: Bertram's blow up construction}.
 Let $C$ be a hyperelliptic curve of odd genus $g=2n+1$.
 The even genus case is similar, and will be treated separately in \S\ref{sec: even genus case}.
-Let $g^1_2$ be the line bundle corresponding to the hyperelliptic map $h : C\to \bP^1$ and denote by $C_j\colonequals \Sym^j(C)$ the $j$-th symmetric product of $C$; we view the closed points of $C_j$ as effective divisors of degree $j$ on the curve $C$, and let $C_0$ be the one-point set consisting of the trivial divisor.
-Consider the following sequence of morphisms $\{\delta_j\}_{j=0}^n$ to $\Jac(C)$, where
+Let $g^1_2$ be the line bundle corresponding to the hyperelliptic map $h : C\to \bP^1$ and denote by $C_j\colonequals \Sym^j(C)$ the $j$-th symmetric product of $C$; we view the closed points of $C_j$ as effective divisors of degree $j$ on the curve $C$, and let $C_0$ be the scheme parametrizing the trivial divisor on $C$.
+Consider the following sequence of morphisms